zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 ### <ins>MMFs and Fed's Reverse Repo</ins>

-Overnight Reverse Repo (RRP) is employed by Fed to drain excess liquidity from MMMFs.
+Overnight Reverse Repo (RRP) is employed by Fed to drain excess liquidity from MMFs.

 In concept, the ON RRP facility acts like interest on reserve balances (IORB) rate for a set of [nonbank money market participants](https://www.newyorkfed.org/markets/rrp_counterparties).
 That is, the Fed offers a broad range of financial institutions that are ineligible to earn IORB, an alternative risk-free investment option. *Together, the IORB rate and the ON RRP set a floor under overnight rates, beneath which banks and non-bank financial institutions should be unwilling to invest funds in private markets*.[6]